DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_flatfiles_emails_of_groups/README.md

 ## Datamodel

-The following data types have to be set up :
+The following data types must be set up:

-- `Users`, requires the following attribute names :
+- `Users`, requires the following attribute names:
-  - `user_pkey` : the user primary key
+  - `user_pkey`: the user primary key
-  - `mail` : the user email address
+  - `mail`: the user email address
-- `Groups`, requires the following attribute names :
+- `Groups`, requires the following attribute names:
-  - `group_pkey` : the group primary key
+  - `group_pkey`: the group primary key
-  - `name` : the group name, that will be compared to those in `onlyTheseGroups`, and used to name the destination file "*groupName*.txt"
+  - `name`: the group name, that will be compared to those in `onlyTheseGroups`, and used to name the destination file "*groupName*.txt"
-- `GroupsMembers`, requires the following attribute names :
+- `GroupsMembers`, requires the following attribute names:
-  - `user_pkey` : the user primary key
+  - `user_pkey`: the user primary key
-  - `group_pkey` : the group primary key
+  - `group_pkey`: the group primary key

 ```yaml
   datamodel: